nowox/jinjaml/README.md

 ...
 ```

-A user configuration can take place over the *default* configuration:
+A user configuration can override the *default* configuration.
+This file can in turn fetch data from an other file.

 ```
 # config.yml